-Anna Zivarts joins the Rooted in Rights team from Time of Day Media, a digital media firm she co-founded in 2010.
+Anna Zivarts is a low-vision mom and a non-driver who bikes, walks and loves transit.
+She joined the Rooted in Rights team from Time of Day Media, a digital media cooperative she co-founded in 2010.
 At Time of Day, Anna produced digital video for the Innocence Project and Fight for 15, and lead searches for the ACLU in Kansas and Wisconsin to find citizens disenfranchised by voter ID laws.
-You can find Anna on Twitter here: @annabikes.
+You can find Anna on Twitter here: @annaBikes.

 Vilissa assists the creative production team in developing content that hones in on the issues that are pertinent to the disability community.
 Vilissa is a proud disabled advocate who makes the “good trouble” within the community.
 She has emerged as a prominent leader in discussing and educating the public about the plight of disabled women of color.
 In this work, Vilissa has empowered herself as a triple minority member, and those who hold multiple marginalizations within the disability community.
 Vilissa received her B.A. in Psychology and her Master’s in Social Work (MSW) from Winthrop University.
 Check out Vilissa’s blog Ramp Your Voice here.

 Clark Matthews joined the team 2016 and now leads original video production out of the Seattle office.
 This allows Clark to combine two of his biggest passions: filmmaking and disability rights.
 Clark’s media collaborations with artists and activists of mixed abilities have played at film festivals around the globe.
 His work in disability justice has led to involvement with organizations like National ADAPT, the American Association of People with Disabilities (AAPD), Not Dead Yet, the International Society for Disability Studies and more.
 Clark graduated from Temple University with a degree in Film and Media Arts.